Ndoni-Nkosi/YouTube_API/README.md

 ## Recommendations
 - Glory should try to upload more videos during the BBM seasons as there is a positive relationship between the total number of uploads and total views.
 More uploads result in more views.
 This will in turn increase he viewer base during those seasons.
+- Since the channel has low views after the Big Brother seasons, Glory can improve her views in those months by uploading commentary videos on trending movies (movies that are being watched by the masses), and more Netflix shows since the views are high for her reviews on Netflix shows.

 Conclusion:
 - It looks like Glory's subscribers and non-subscribers seem to enjoy and engage more on BBN seasons compared to BBM seasons.
 BBN seasons have more views that BBM.
 All BBM seasons didn't perform well, but only when BB Titans was introduced then views increased, which could prove that the Nigerian audience is greater than the South African audience on Glory's channel.